krishnachaitanya7/OpenGL_Assignments/homework_6/README.md

 "m" : To pause the movement of light source
 "}" : Move light source Up
 "{" : Move light source down
+"t": To toggle between texture and non-texture scene

 Thank you for your time!